amplitude/amplitude-docs/content/collections/sections/session-replay.md

 Session Replay is available to try on all new Amplitude plans as of February 7, 2024 (including the Starter and Plus updates from October 2023).
 Existing Growth and Enterprise customers can also access Session Replay as an add-on purchase.
 Contact your account manager with questions.
 See our [pricing page](https://amplitude.com/pricing) for more details.

 {{partial:admonition type="note" heading=""}}
 Session Replay is **not** enabled by default, and requires instrumentation beyond the standard Amplitude instrumentation.
-For more information, see the [Session Replay Developer Docs](https://www.docs.developers.amplitude.com/session-replay/).

 {{/partial:admonition}}
 ## Use Session Replay to review user activity